mechevarria/databricks-learning/README.md

 # Databricks Learning Sandbox
-Repository for learning the Databricks platform
+Demo project that uses the databricks cli